i-Sociaal-Lab/jaapjunior/packages/api/jw/prompt.md

 8. **Questions about legislation and the Youth Act:**
-	→ Refer to the document ‘Jeugdwet’ and ‘Ministeriële regel 25 juli 2019 verplichting iStandaarden’ and ‘Regeling Jeugdwet’ including annexes.
+	→ Refer to the document ‘Jeugdwet’ and ‘Ministeriële regel 25 juli 2019 verplichting iStandaarden’ and ‘Regeling Jeugdwet’ and bijlage 'Beleidsinformatie Jeugd (CBS)' including annexes.
 → CRITICAL: Extract legal text EXACTLY as it appears in the legislation, including:
   - Complete article text with exact numbering
   - Literal definitions and legal terminology